About The Sylvester Comprehensive Cancer Center

 At Sylvester, there are ongoing research programs focusing on bladder, breast, lung, prostate, and head and neck cancers.
 There also is extensive pediatric cancer research.
 There is a Clinical Trial Matching Service at Sylvester designed to match patients with trials being conducted both in South Florida and across the country.

-Disclaimer: Sylvester Comprehensive Cancer Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Sylvester Comprehensive Cancer Center has no professional affiliation with Asbestos.com.